laurenclark/next-strapi-tinaCMS/README.md

 ## NextJS/Tina (Frontend)

-You need to create a .env file with the STRAPI_URL and put this in the Frontend directory

 Client -> http://localhost:3000

 `yarn dev`

+## CMS Setup

+- You need to create a .env file with the `STRAPI_URL=someurl.com?=orLocalhost:port` and put this in the Frontend directory
+- You need public permissions set so that Strapi can be queried by the client.
+Head to Roles & Permissions and check `count`, `find` and `findone` for all the the content types.

+Note: The DB is SQLlite and local so not in the repo, you'll need to add some dummy content to view.

 ### Imports Organisation